 Skip to main content

-Manifest reads two request headers to override routing decisions, and returns a set of X-Manifest-* response headers so clients can see what happened without parsing the response body.
+Manifest reads a few request headers, and returns a set of X-Manifest-* response headers so clients can see what happened without parsing the response body.

 Request headers